Is it possible to take a cat camping?

 Visit the Adventure Cats website for detailed advice on how to teach your cat to walk on a leash, go camping, and hike with you.

-Plan Ahead for Their Arrival
+Plan for Their Arrival

 Is it possible to take a cat camping